-- Through July 26, 2024 we repurchased an additional 2.2 million shares of our common stock using \$49.0 million of holding company cash. - We declared a dividend of \$0.13 per common share to shareholders payable on August 22, 2024, to shareholders of record at the close of business on August 8, 2024.
+- MGIC paid a dividend of \$400 million to the holding company. - In October we repurchased an additional 2.9 million shares of our common stock for \$72.4 million. - We declared a dividend of \$0.13 per common share to shareholders payable on November 21, 2024, to shareholders of record at the close of business on November 7, 2024. - We have agreed upon the terms of a 40% quota share transaction with a group of unaffiliated reinsurers covering most of our 2025 and 2026 NIW. - We elected to terminate our 2021 quota share reinsurance transaction effective December 31, 2024, and we expect to incur termination fees of approximately \$8 million.